polterguy/polterguy.github.io/_posts/2022-02-12-7-questions-answers-low-code.md

 ## Shameless plug

-I am the CEO of Aista, and our flagship product is [Magic Cloud](/tutorials/getting-started/), which is an open source low-code framework focused on CRUD and database web APIs.
+I am the CEO of Aista, and our flagship product is [Magic Cloud](/tutorials/getting-started/).
+Magic is an open source low-code framework focused on CRUD and database web APIs.
 If you're curious about low-code, you are of course free to try out our product in your organisation.